rootoor-dev/rootoor-dev/README.md

 - 👋 Hi, I’m @rootoor-dev
 - 👀 I’m interested in programming (softwares, games and web programming)
-- 🌱 I’m currently learning Java, Python, PHP and based-frameworks such as Symfony and Laravel, C/C++/C#, Flutter, GO and Javascript.
+- 🌱 I’m currently learning Java, Python, PHP and some based-frameworks such as Symfony and Laravel.
+I'm also interested with C/C++/C#, Flutter, GO, Javascript and Assembly language.
-- 💞️ I’m looking to collaborate on programming projects whatever the techologies.
+- 💞️ I’m looking to collaborate on programming projects whatever the technologies.
 - 📫 Reach me here: rootoor.projects@gmail.com
+- I'm here to learn too.
+So everybody is welcome !

 <!---
 rootoor-dev/rootoor-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.